 So, if your phone lasts a day of constant use, it is a luxury compared to the phones back in the days that lasted for a couple of days.

-As technology advances, so does the apps.
-This means that they consume more battery power to run essential things like Facebook or Google mail.
+As technology advances, so do the apps.
+This means that they consume more battery power to run essential things like Facebook or Google Mail.

 In this article, we will go through some of the apps that are the biggest battery drainers on your smartphone.